klovetri/klovetri.github.io/_posts/2019-09-07-winnipeg-crookston-baxter-fargo.md

 Happy riding into the fall!

-Over the winter I will be posting some of the past rides that I have taken.
+Over the winter I will be posting some of the past rides that we have taken.
 I usually put a first sentence stating when I did the ride.

 ![Hits](https://hitcounter.pythonanywhere.com/count/tag.svg?url=htps%3A%2F%2Fgithub.com%2brentvollebregt%2hit-counter)